HugCls/HugCls/README.md

-2024-10-10: "The man who does not value himself, cannot value anything or anyone." - Ayn Rand
+2024-10-11: "The few who do are the envy of the many who only watch." - Jim Rohn